rightoneducation/righton-app/README.md

 # RightOn Education

 ### Project Description
-<a href="https://www.rightoneducation.com"><strong><i>RightOn!</i></strong></a> is an app-based classroom activity that increases engagement and helps more students feel better about math: think Kahoot/Fibbage + math + learning from and having fun with wrong answers.
-Rather than focusing on just increasing math proficiency -- which can leave behind many disengaged and underserved youth -- <strong><i>RightOn!</i></strong> is also working to increase self-confidence and self-efficacy through an engaging activity that applies research into learning from mistakes and common misconceptions.
+<a href="https://www.rightoneducation.com"><strong><i>RightOn!</i></strong></a> is a mobile app and dashboard that enables math educators to engage middle and high school students in thinking about and discussing misconceptions; fosters a positive culture of error that improves self-confidence; and ultimately increases math proficiency, especially among students who may not see themselves as “math people.”
+Think Kahoot/Fibbage + math + learning from and having fun with wrong answers.
+We focus on not only building student engagement, but also designing with less time pressure, more collaboration among peers, and a distinct focus on math learning outcomes, thus helping set the stage for a larger and more diverse STEM college and career pipeline.

 ### Getting Started